CARRIXK/flipping-genius/README.md

 - RealFaviconGenerator - Create a favicon file
 - Github co-pilot

-##CREDITS

-This project would not have been possible without the support and contributions of the following individuals and resources:

-### Contributors-Development Team

-Flipping Genius is a collaborative effort developed by:

-- Carrick Entwistle - Project lead, Initial development and testing ([LinkedIn]https://linkedin.com/in/carrick-entwistle))
-- David Coles - Initial development, Frontend, UIX and testing/debugging ([LinkedIn] https://linkedin.com/in/davidcolesuk))
-- Nils Lugner - Cards and UI, testing, Revenue Generation ([LinkedIn](https://www.linkedin.com/in/nils-lugner))
-- Josh Williams - Sound effects and UI,

-### Special Thanks

-**Carrick Entwistle** Providing feedback and suggestions .**David Coles** for his invalueable Javascript effort.

 ### Resources

 - [Teach Prints](https://www.teachprints.com/) - For providing free images used in the project.